 To assure the necessary confidentiality, it is important that special care be exercised in handling FOMC materials.
-The minimum requirements for handling confidential FOMC and Federal Reserve information are described in the Federal Reserve Board's "Information Classification & Handling Specifications" document (copies of summary appendices of this document, labeled "Attachment 2-A" and "Attachment 2-B," are attached for convenience and are also available as pages 25-27 at: http://fedweb.frb.gov/Fedweb/board/irm/Infos ec/policies/InfoClassificationHandling.pdf).
-As noted in Section III above, confidential FOMC information must be treated at least as securely as information in the corresponding ing requirements are highlighted here:
+The minimum requirements for handling confidential FOMC and Federal Reserve information are described in the Federal Reserve Board's "Information Classification & Handling Specifications" document (copies of summary appendices of this document, labeled "Attachment 2-A" and "Attachment 2-B," are attached for convenience and are also available as pages 25-27 at: (fedweb.frb.gov/Fedweb/board/irm/Infosec/po licies/InfoClassificationHandling.pdf).
+As noted in Section III above, confidential FOMC information must be treated at least as securely as information in the corresponding Federal Reserve Board category.
+The following requirements are highlighted here: